yuma140902/deno-centos7/README.md

 # deno-centos7

-Docker Image to build Deno to run on CentOS7
+Docker Image to build Deno which can run on CentOS7

 ## Build Docker Image